 Your stove will require a constant air supply and should not be used at the same time and in the same room/space as extractor fans or any device which may draw air supply away from the stove, unless the fire is connected to its direct air feed socket.
 Normally for most houses in the UK built before 2008 no extra ventilation is required when installing a stove rated at 5kW or less.
-(This stove is under 5kw) Note: The requirements regarding ventilation have been updated in the most recent version of the Building Regulations and are now based on the air permeability of the house.
+Note: The requirements regarding ventilation have been updated in the most recent version of the Building Regulations and are now based on the air permeability of the house.
 Any stove being installed in a home that has permeability ratings of 5 m3/hm2 or less will require ventilation irrespective of the KW output.

 The whole Hampton range has 100mm direct air feed inlets that can be connected to bring fresh air from the outside, directly into the fire.
-If the direct air feed kit is not being fitted and the stove is drawing in air directly from the room and nothing needs doing to it.
-Always ensure the direct air spigot at the rear has at least 50mm gap from the back wall, ensuring oxygen can freely flow into the fire.
+On this model, this inlet is on the stoves base and any ventilation pipes being added, will need to be put in prior to the stoves installation.
+If the stove is drawing in air directly from the room, ensure the direct air spigot on the base of the stove is not restricted in any way to ensure oxygen can freely flow into the fire.
 If you find the stove draws well with the door ajar but often dies when the door is closed, it could be caused by a lack of oxygen able to flow through that spigot, or a lack of free oxygen in the room in general.